FredHutch/coop/_drafts/opensci-mtg1.md

   - communication
 ---

 The Coop is pleased to publish our first post in a ten-post series inspired by [this](https://www.nature.com/articles/d41586-019-03335-4) Nature article on how to transition a lab to better facilitate open science!
-For more information on the motivation behind this series please see our [introduction post]().
+For more information on the motivation behind this series please see the series [introduction post]().

 ## Meeting 1: Beginning the conversation